Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/000-intro-and-getting-started.md

 cd ada
 ```

-Then lets create a subfolder for the precourse.
+Now, let's create a subfolder for the Precourse.
 This is where we can keep our pre-ada materials.
 Then we can move into (or change directory `cd`) into that subfolder.

 ```sh
 mkdir precourse